 To learn more about the CARRA Registry and see some Frequently Asked Questions, please click on the CARRA Registry Brochure below.

-For additional Registry questions, please contact our Director of Strategic Partnerships & Patient Engagement, Vincent Del Gaizo, at [email protected].
+For additional Registry questions, please contact our Director of Partnerships & Patient Engagement, Vincent Del Gaizo, at [email protected].